 How Much Energy Does Crypto Mining Use?

-You’ll see conflicting reports and numerous consumption indices for Bitcoin power demand and mining power utilization, and it’s not without controversy.
-The important point is that it exists, and there are ways to make it more sustainable.
+You’ll see conflicting reports and numerous consumption indices for Bitcoin power demand, and it’s not without controversy.
+The important point is that mining exists, it’s still profitable, and there are ways to make it more sustainable.
+(This will be important as halving comes around again.)

+Improving efficiency in crypto mining farms won’t just be necessary to adhere to government regulations; offsetting energy costs in crypto mining farms is key to profitability.
 Let’s use the Bitcoin example again.
-If a bitcoin block is 1MB, a miner can confirm 1MB worth of transactions per block.² If one transaction takes around 1,450 kWh to complete, adding a block would take the same amount of power required by the average household in the US for 50 days.
+If a bitcoin block is 1MB, a miner can confirm 1MB worth of transactions per block².
+If one transaction takes around 1,450 kWh to complete, adding a block would take the same amount of power required by the average household in the US for 50 days.

 A White House Fact Sheet states: